GetStream/stream-chat-android/docusaurus/docs/Android/02-client/04-events.md

 # Events

+Events allow the client to stay up to date with changes to the chat.
+Examples are a new message, a user's image that updated, a reaction, or a member joining the channel.
+Events are only received when SDK is connected to the socket and the application is in the foreground.

 ## Listening for Channel Events

 As soon as you call `ChannelClient::watch` or `ChatClient::queryChannels` you’ll start to listen to these events.
 You can hook into specific events: